 What are brain and spinal cord tumors in children?

 Although brain tumors rarely spread to other parts of the body, most of them can spread through the brain and spinal cord tissue.
 Even so-called benign tumors can, as they grow, press on and destroy normal brain tissue, causing damage that is often disabling and can sometimes cause death.
 This is why doctors usually speak of “brain tumors” rather than “brain cancers.”
-The main concerns with brain and spinal cord tumors are how readily they spread through the rest of the brain or spinal cord and whether they can be removed and not come back.
+The main concerns with brain and spinal cord tumors are how fast they grow, how readily they spread through the rest of the brain or spinal cord, and if they can be removed or treated and not come back.
 But both benign and malignant tumors can be life threatening.

-Brain and spinal cord tumors are different in adults and children.
+Brain and spinal cord tumors in children tend to be different from those in adults.
 They often form in different places, develop from different cell types, and may have a different treatment and prognosis (outlook).
-This document refers only to children’s tumors.
-Brain and spinal cord tumors in adults are discussed in our separate document, Brain and Spinal Cord Tumors in Adults.
+This document refers only to brain and spinal cord tumors in children.
+Tumors in adults are discussed in our document Brain and Spinal Cord Tumors in Adults.